50 Free Things to Do in Tampa with Kids

 Visit the Tampa Firefighters Museum

 Visiting the Tampa Firefighters Museum is one of the best free things to do in Tampa with kids if you have little ones who love fire trucks!
 This educational museum is located inside a renovated firehouse.
-Young kids will enjoy seeing the real fireman poles and other authentic parts of the building, as well as the exhibits.

 Attend One of Many Free Events in Tampa